 - Presentation of the complainant’s case: The complainant shall be responsible to present information, introduce his or her witnesses, and introduce any other information as permitted in Article VI.E.
 The accused student and the board or hearing officer shall have the opportunity to examine the information as it is introduced and to question the complainant’s witnesses as they are called.

 - Presentation of accused student’s case: The accused student may present information, introduce his or her witnesses, and introduce any other information as permitted in Article VI.E.
 The complainant and the board or hearing officer shall have the opportunity to examine the information as it is introduced and to question the accused student’s witnesses as they are called.

-- Rebuttal: At the discretion of the board or hearing officer, the complainant and the accused student may present further information or call witnesses in rebuttal to the information already introduced, subject to the rights of examination by the other party and the board or hearing officer.
+- Response: At the discretion of the board or hearing officer, the complainant and the accused student may present further information or call witnesses in response to the information already introduced, subject to the rights of review by the other party and the board or hearing officer.

 - Closing statements and deliberations: First the complainant, then the accused student, may present closing statements to the board or hearing officer.
 Any advisers present at the hearing may also present a brief closing statement.
 The chair or hearing officer will then recess the hearing, and the board or hearing officer will begin deliberations.
 The complainant, the accused student, and any witnesses shall remain available for further questioning if necessary.
 In his or her discretion, the chair or hearing officer may choose to dismiss the parties and notify them of the decision, as provided in Article VI.G.4.